RuslanKhafizov/genetic-code-by-khafizov/README.md

 Y.B.
 Rumer also discovered that Octets I and II are related by a simple symmetry transformation **R = (T↔G, C↔A)** (in RNA nucleotides: U↔G, C↔A).
 This transformation mutually converts XY-boxes from Octet I to Octet II and vice versa.

 **3. Codograms and Code Representations:**
-The concept of a **codogram** was introduced by Vladimir I. Shcherbak and Maxim A. Makukov (see <a href="https://arxiv.org/pdf/1707.03382" target="_blank" rel="noopener noreferrer">Shcherbak & Makukov, 2013 / arXiv:1707.03382</a>) to visualize the structure of the genetic code.
+The concept of a **codogram** was introduced by Vladimir I. Shcherbak and Maxim A. Makukov (see <a href="https://arxiv.org/pdf/1707.03382" target="_blank" rel="noopener noreferrer" target="_blank" rel="noopener noreferrer">publication</a>) to visualize the structure of the genetic code.
 A codogram is a 4x4 square whose cells are colored based on whether the corresponding XY-box belongs to Octet I or Octet II.
 There are 24 possible ways to order the nucleotides (U, C, A, G) on the axes of a codogram if the order on both axes is synchronous ("homogeneous representations").

 **4. Simply-Connected Codograms and the {E, R, R1, R2} Transformation Group:**
-Alexander D. Panov (see <a href="http://dec1.sinp.msu.ru/~panov" target="_blank" rel="noopener noreferrer">personal page</a>, <a href="https://www.socionauki.ru/news/3562368" target="_blank" rel="noopener noreferrer">publication</a>) and Felix P. Filatov analyzed all 24 codograms and found that among them, four "simply-connected" codograms stand out.
+Alexander D. Panov (see <a href="http://dec1.sinp.msu.ru/~panov" target="_blank" rel="noopener noreferrer">personal page</a>, <a href="https://www.sociostudies.org/almanac/articles/are_the_strange_information_structures_of_the_genetic_code_an_accident_or_an_artifact" target="_blank" rel="noopener noreferrer">publication</a>) and Felix P. Filatov analyzed all 24 codograms and found that among them, four "simply-connected" codograms stand out.
 In such codograms, the regions corresponding to Octets I and II are continuous.
 They also showed that these four simply-connected codograms form a closed group under the transformations:
 *   **R** (full Rumer): U↔G, C↔A
 *   **R1** ("purine" Rumer transformation): U↔G (A and C unchanged)